 Vendor unpacking fresh flowers at Ho Thi Ky flower market

 Still other flowers make their nighttime arrival from the maze of rivers and rice patties known as the Mekong Delta.
-These flowers, Truong observed, are often larger and brighter than the same species coming from Dalat due to the difference in climate, soil and temperature.
+According to Truong, these flowers are often larger and brighter than the same species coming from Dalat due to the difference in climate, soil and temperature.
 They include daisies, marigolds, lilies, dahlias, roses, lisianthus, cockscomb and chrysanthemums.

-Finally, a small proportion of flowers arrive by air from Thailand, Japan and China.
+A small proportion of flowers also arrive by air from Thailand, Japan and China.

 Single orchid blossoms for sale at the market